-Priority theme 10: Biodiversity and ecosystems
+3.10 Priority Theme 10: Biodiversity and Ecosystems

-Natural ecosystems and biodiversity represent life on Earth, on which human well-being fundamentally depends and of which humans are an inseparable part.
+Human well-being and all life on Earth fundamentally depend natural ecosystems and biodiversity.
 This relationship is clearly expressed by the "safe operating space" concept that points to the need for human society to ensure adequate human development for all without crossing the critical thresholds beyond which the stability of the Earth's life support systems is compromised (Rockström et al., 2009).
 This priority therefore sits at the bottom of the ultimate means-ends pyramid as crucial for securing sustainable development.

-Many aspects of biodiversity are covered by international agreements and biodiversity was also a part of MDG7, envisioning a significant reduction in the rate of biodiversity loss by 2015.
-This is most clearly expressed by the Convention on Biological Diversity (CBD) and the Aichi Biodiversity Targets (Convention on Biological Diversity, 2013), and other ecosystem-specific conventions are also relevant, e.g., Ramsar Agreement, CITES, etc. However, despite these conventions in place, global biodiversity trends continue to decline in terms of populations, species and habitat lost, as also concluded by the recent GEO-5 assessment (Armenteras et al., 2012).
+Many international agreements, as well as MDG 7, envision a significant reduction in the rate of biodiversity loss by 2015.
+This is most clearly expressed by the Convention on Biological Diversity (2013) and the Aichi Biodiversity Targets, as well as other relevant ecosystem-specific conventions (e.g., Ramsar Agreement, CITES, etc.).
+Despite these conventions, global biodiversity trends continue to decline in terms of populations, species and habitat lost (Armenteras et al., 2012).

-Safeguarding ecosystems, species and genetic diversity is recognised as a universal priority by the HLP and as an enabler of human well-being and sustainability by the UNSTT (United Nations, 2013; UNSTT, 2013).
-The SDSN report considers biodiversity as part of a broader goal related to "secure ecosystem services and biodiversity, ensure good management of water and other natural resources" (SDSN, 2013: 21).
+Safeguarding ecosystems, species and genetic diversity is recognized as a universal priority by the HLP and as an enabler of human well-being and sustainability by the UNSTT (UNHLP, 2013; UNSTT, 2013).
+The SDSN report considers biodiversity as part of a broader goal related to "secure ecosystem services and biodiversity, ensur[ing] good management of water and other natural resources" (SDSN, 2013, p.
+21).

-The biodiversity and ecosystems goal under for the Small Planet adopts a focus that is closest to the option identified in the HLP report.
-The first sub-goal 10.1 is related to the adequacy of protection, which is an important aspect of biodiversity governance.
+In Goal 10, Small Planet adopts a focus that is closest to the option identified in the HLP report.
+Sub-goal 10.1 is related to adequate protection, which is an important aspect of biodiversity governance.
 This reflects a specific type of interaction between society and biodiversity, and falls nearer to the categories of intermediate means.
 The two other sub-goals related to species and habitat (10.2 and 10.3) represent ultimate means, and their metrics should measure whether biodiversity protection and ecosystem conservation actions are ultimately successful.
-The incorporation of ecosystem functioning in the sub-goal points out that biodiversity plays its role not only via individual species and ecosystem components as structural elements, but also via their existence as an inter-linked and dynamic whole.
+The incorporation of ecosystem functioning in this sub-goal points out that biodiversity plays its role not only via individual species and ecosystem components as structural elements, but also via their existence as an interlinked and dynamic whole.
 The project team also considered recommending a fourth sub-goal related to the introduction and presence of genetically modified organisms and related risks.
 However, due to the lack of representation of the issue in national strategies, the sub-goal was not included.

-The inter-linkages between biodiversity, ecosystems and human well-being are broad and deep.
-Besides ecosystems' role in securing the conditions for maintaining the integrity of biogeochemical processes, from climate to the nitrogen cycle, they also support human well-being directly through ecosystem goods and services.
-This is reflected most clearly, in the role of ecosystems for human health by purifying water, moderating climate extremes or contributing to food security via maintaining soil fertility or pollination.
+The interlinkages between biodiversity, ecosystems and human well-being are broad and deep.
+Besides the role of ecosystems in securing the conditions for maintaining the integrity of biogeochemical processes, from climate to the nitrogen cycle, they also support human well-being directly through ecosystem goods and services.
+Ecosystems are integral for maintaining human health by purifying water, moderating climate extremes and contributing to food security via maintaining soil fertility and pollination.
 Furthermore, the natural resources sector is also providing jobs and livelihoods.
-However, ecosystems also act as determinants of much broader elements of how humans function and feel, down to the subjective well-being level (Summers et al., 2012).
+However, ecosystems also act as determinants of much broader elements of how humans function and feel, including at the subjective well-being level (Summers, Smith, Case, & Linthurst, 2012).